Média-Participations: History

 Média-Participations was created in 1986 by Rémy Montagne, a politician who had been a member of the French Parliament for three decades before starting in the publishing business.
 After his death in 1991, he was succeeded by his son Vincent.

 The company was first called Ampère and focused on the acquisition of a number of struggling Christian publishing houses like Fleurus.
 In 1986, the group changed its name to Média-Participations and focused more on Franco-Belgian comics, which started when they acquired Le Lombard in 1986 and Dargaud in 1988.

 In June 1997, Média-Participations alongside its publishing house Dargaud announced that they've acquired French animation and production company Marina Productions which was founded by Claude Berthier expanding Dargaud's animation output and Média-Participations' production activities with Marina Productions being placed under Dargaud's film & television production division Dargaud Films thrus becoming Dargaud's own animation subsidiary within Dargaud Films.

+At the start of September 2001, Média-Participations had brought Paris-based publishing company that specializing in historical and thematic works, Éditions Chronique (a publishing company founded in 1981 by Jacques Legrand), alongside its assets, with its unit being folded into Média-Participations' in-house publishing subsidiary Dargaud.

+One year later in 2002, Média-Participations had acquired Storimages, an animation production studio formed in on 1 September 1995 by Odile Limousin and Sylvie Martin, the acquisition of Storimages had further increased Média-Participations' animation production portfolio with Storimages being placed under Dargaud's animation production unit Dargaud Marina while Storimages' co-founders Odile Limousin and Sylvie Martin continued leading the studio.

-In July 2003, Média-Participations alongside their publishing house Dargaud announced they had acquired Paris-based French animation production studio Ellipsanime from its previous parent company Canal+ through their division StudioExpand, the acquisition of Ellipsanime gave both Média-Participations and its publishing house Dargaud another animation production studio with its publishing group Dargaud assuming all ownership of Ellipsanime's production activities with Ellipsanime's animated programming portfolio joining Dargaud's own largest animation production studio Dargaud Marina with their distribution division Dargaud Distribution taking over Ellipsanime's programming library and its future projects.
+In July 2003, Média-Participations alongside their publishing house Dargaud announced they had acquired Paris-based French animation production studio Ellipsanime from its previous parent company Canal+ through their division StudioExpand, the acquisition of Ellipsanime gave both Média-Participations and its publishing house Dargaud another animation production studio with its publishing group Dargaud assuming all ownership of Ellipsanime's production activities with Ellipsanime's animated programming portfolio joining Dargaud's own largest animation production studio Dargaud Marina while Ellipsanime was placed under Dargaud Marina with their distribution division Dargaud Distribution taking over Ellipsanime's programming library and its future projects.

-In late-June 2004 when Média-Participations's bid to acquire publishing company Editis had failed, Média-Participations announced they had acquired Belgian publishing house and Le Lombard's former rival publisher Dupuis alongside their Belgian/French audiovisuel production division Dupuis Audiovisuel (now Dupuis Edition & Audiovisuel) and animation studio Belvision for €300 million, expanded both Média-Participations' publishing & animation production activities and reunited their publishing company Le Lombard with Dupuis.
+In late June 2004, Média-Participations' animation production activities were strengthened when they acquired Belgian publishing house and Dargaud & Le Lombard's former rival publisher Dupuis alongside their Belgian/French audiovisuel production division Dupuis Audiovisuel (now Dupuis Edition & Audiovisuel) and animation studio Belvision for €300 million, expanded both Média-Participations' publishing & animation production activities and reunited their publishing company Le Lombard with Dupuis.
 The acquisition also gave them two more animation production studios with Dupuis Audiovisual's distribution business being folded into Dargaud Distribution.
 In 2008 four years after Média-Participations failed a bid to acquire Editis, they renewed its bid on Editis, now for more than €1 billion.